 Only when couples have a strong friendship as their base is there enough love in the “love tank” to make them endure the more difficult times and the many disagreements in values and preferences that are bound to happen over time.

-How Can Gottman Method Couples Counseling Help Me?
+How Can Gottman Method Couples Counseling Help You and Your Partner?

 The Gottman Method of Couples Counseling is about teaching couples the skills needed to build their own sound relationship house.
-The assumption is that couples can learn to emulate ways of interacting and doing things that have been observed in couples that end up staying together.
+The assumption is that all couples can learn to emulate the practices that successful couples engage in and can build new habits to replace old ones that have not been working.

 The Gottman Method is a skills-based approach to creating a strong relationship.
 By doing more of the right things, and doing less of the relationship-damaging things, you can make your relationship grow in the direction of greater intimacy and satisfaction.